MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 ### Lending: Earning Yield on Your Assets

-Lenders can supply assets; USDT, EURL, XTZ, & tzBTC to lending pools and earn interest.
-Upon supplying assets to the lending pools, a lender will receive an mToken in return that is a 1-1 representation of their share of the lending pool, such as mUSDT or mEURL.
+Lenders can supply assets; USDT, MVRK, & wBTC to lending pools and earn interest.
+Upon supplying assets to the lending pools, a lender will receive an mToken in return that is a 1-1 representation of their share of the lending pool, such as mUSDT or mMVRK.
 These tokens can be staked in Maven Finance’s Yield Farms, further increasing their yield, or traded/sold on the open market.
 These tokens are the ticket for reimbursement of the original deposit into the lending pool and for claiming lending rewards.

 *For example: Alice supplies 25,000 USDT to the Maven Finance USDT lending pool.
 She will receive 25,000  mUSDT which she can keep in her wallet, stake in Maven Finance Farms, or trade/sell on the open market.
 If she chooses to sell/trade her mUSDT tokens, she will be forfeiting the tokens she deposited into the pools (per the amount she sold) and from receiving the rewards for her deposits as she is selling her rights to the new buyer.*

 ### Borrowing: Single & Multi-Collateral Vaults

 Borrowers can borrow assets; (ex.
-USDT, EURL) from Maven Finance’s lending pools and are charged an interest rate on their loans, and a one-time admin origination fee.
+USDT, MVRK) from Maven Finance’s lending pools and are charged an interest rate on their loans, and a one-time admin origination fee.
 To borrow from the Maven Finance lending pools, borrowers must open a vault and deposit collateral in them.
 Upon supplying collateral to a vault, users will be able to borrow a supported asset of their choice (one loaned asset type per vault) with up to a minimum 200% collateral relative to borrowed assets (in dollar value).
 Our vaults support the ability to deposit multiple types of collateral to back a single loan.
-Additionally, vaults only support a single asset type to be borrowed, if a user wishes to borrow two different assets (ex. borrowing USDT & EURL) they must open separate vaults.
+Additionally, vaults only support a single asset type to be borrowed, if a user wishes to borrow two different assets (ex. borrowing USDT & MVRK) they must open separate vaults.

-*For example: Bob wants to borrow 1,000 USDT so he deposits 3,000 XTZ (~ $3,000 @ $1/XTZ) into a vault he creates.
-Upon depositing the XTZ into the vault, Bob is able to withdraw up to 1,500 USDT from the lending pools.
+*For example: Bob wants to borrow 1,000 USDT so he deposits 3,000 MVRK (~ $3,000 @ $1/MVRK) into a vault he creates.
+Upon depositing the MVRK into the vault, Bob is able to withdraw up to 1,500 USDT from the lending pools.
 The interest Bob will pay is in USDT.
 Once Bob repays the loan and interest, he will be able to withdraw the collateral in his vault.*

-Note 1: Deposited XTZ in personal vaults may be delegated to a Bakery of your choice, and the earned baking rewards accrue to the vault, and contribute to the vaults collateral ratio.
+Note 1: Deposited MVRK in personal vaults may be delegated to a Bakery of your choice, and the earned baking rewards accrue to the vault, and contribute to the vaults collateral ratio.

 Note 2: sMVN collateralized in vaults may be delegated to Satellites.
 However, sMVN collateralization will not be supported at Genesis, and will be voted in via Governance.

 ### Multi-Collateral Vaults

 The Maven Finance platform allows users to open multi-collateral vaults for the same loan asset type, while ensuring that the collateral to loan ratio stays above the required 200% ratio (collateral to the loan in dollar value).
 A user is allowed to open a vault and deposit multiple asset types as collateral for their loans.
-At launch, Maven Finance will accept XTZ, tzBTC, SIRS, USDT, EURL, and mTokens as supported assets for collateral.
+At launch, Maven Finance will accept MVRK, wBTC, USDT, and mTokens as supported assets for collateral.
 A user is also able to open a vault with one asset as collateral, and later add multiple assets to increase their collateral.
 However, only one loaned asset per vault is allowed.
 A user is not able to open a vault and use the collateral they deposited into that vault to borrow different assets.
 In order to borrow different assets, they will need to open a vault for each type of asset they wish to borrow.

-*Example 1: Alice borrows 1,000 USDT by depositing the required amount of XTZ as collateral.
-Later, she sees that the value of XTZ has dropped and needs to add more collateral to avoid liquidation.
-Alice realizes she does not have more XTZ but does have tzBTC, so she deposits tzBTC into the USDT vault to increase the collateral ratio.
-Her vault now has two forms of collateral (XTZ & tzBTC) securing her USDT loan.
+*Example 1: Alice borrows 1,000 USDT by depositing the required amount of MVRK as collateral.
+Later, she sees that the value of MVRK has dropped and needs to add more collateral to avoid liquidation.
+Alice realizes she does not have more MVRK but does have wBTC, so she deposits wBTC into the USDT vault to increase the collateral ratio.
+Her vault now has two forms of collateral (MVRK & wBTC) securing her USDT loan.
 The loan interest for this vault is in USDT.*

-*Example 1, Continued: Alice decides that she wants to borrow EURL.
-As the vault she originally opened was for USDT, she must open a new vault for EURL.
-Alice opens a new EURL vault and deposits $3,000 of tzBTC as collateral, and then borrows $800 worth of EURL.
-The loan interest for this vault is in EURL.*
+*Example 1, Continued: Alice decides that she wants to borrow MVRK.
+As the vault she originally opened was for USDT, she must open a new vault for MVRK.
+Alice opens a new MVRK vault and deposits $3,000 of wBTC as collateral, and then borrows $800 worth of MVRK.
+The loan interest for this vault is in MVRK.*

 ### Liquidations